thisisjofrank/sandboxes-demo/README.md

 - Deno installed
 - A Deno Deploy account
 - A Deno Deploy access token
-- A Deno Subhosting Account with an Organization created
+- A Deno Sandboxes workspace (formerly called Subhosting) with an Organization created

 Once you have your accounts, you'll need to create a `.env` file in the root of the project with the following contents: